frebro/base16-less/README.md

 Bootstrap integration
 ---------------------

 Do you build your own [Bootstrap](https://github.com/twbs/bootstrap)?
-Include either one of base16-light or base16-dark from the /bootstrap/ directory together with one of the theme files to apply a Base16 color theme.
+Include either one of light.less or dark.less from the /base16-bootstrap/ directory together with one of the theme files to apply a Base16 color theme.
 Here's how

 ``` css
 // Import Bootstrap